barmalei/zebkit/src/jekyll/docs.intro.md

 <tr>
 <td>zebkit.layout</td>
 <td>
 The package provides number of layout manager that can be easily adapted to layout rectangular UI elements.
-Zebra UI is widely used to layout Rich UI components.
+Zebra UI widely uses the package to layout Rich UI components.
 </td>
 </tr>

 <tr>
 <td>zebkit.io</td>
 <td>
-The package contains number of classes, methods that are helpful to communicate to a remote HTTP, XML-RPC or JSON-RPC service.
+The package contains number of classes, methods that are helpful to communicate to a remote HTTP, XML-RPC or JSON-RPC services.
 </td>
 </tr>

 <tr>
 <td>zebkit.draw</td>
 <td>
-The package provides number of renders and views that are able to draw different kind of objects: texts, shapes, images, etc.
+The package provides number of elementary renders and views that are able to draw different kind of objects: texts, shapes, images, etc.
 </td>
 </tr>

 <tr>
 <td>zebkit.ui<br/>zebkit.ui.grid<br/>zebkit.ui.tree<br/>zebkit.ui.design</td>
 <td>
-The packages provide huge amount of different abstract UI components that are supposed to be used to build Rich UI WEB application that are rendered on HTML Canvas element.
-Abstract means they are free from WEB specific what make possible porting it to other platforms and environments.
+The packages provide huge amount of different UI components that are supposed to be used to build Rich UI WEB application rendered on HTML5 Canvas element.
+The UI components are implemented the way they are free from WEB specific.
+It makes possible porting the components to other platforms and environments without the components code update.
 </td>
 </tr>

 <tr>
 <td>zebkit.ui.event</td>
 <td>
-The package provide UI events related stuff.
+The package provides UI events related stuff.
 </td>
 </tr>